pguillory/MinecraftAdmin/README.md

 MinecraftAdmin is a wrapper for the Minecraft SMP server process.
+It runs on Node.js.

 Features:
 ---------